 Do you know that there are plenty of students from Germany studying at the Faculty of Medicine in Kosice?
 Actually, students from German speaking countries now form one of the biggest groups at the Faculty.
 What is the reason behind this?
 There is a strict system called Numerus clausus in Germany: applicants do not make standard entrance examination, but are accepted according to their results from secondary schools.
 Only those students, whose average is 1.3 (maximum 1.5) may be accepted to one of German medical universities.
 Rest of them must wait: incredible 6 or 7 years to be given second chance.
 Those students, who would like to study medicine or dentistry have one great alternative: studying abroad and acquire internationally recognised degree abroad.

-Hello Linda, thank you for accepting our invitation.
+Hello Lina, thank you for accepting our invitation.
 Can you please present yourself in a few sentences?
 Why did you decide to study medicine?